laudena/flask-black-dashboard/README.md

 # A Mechanical Clock with a Web Interface
-I used Flask Dashboard Black as a backbone to run cog wheels of a mechanical clock, using Raspberry-Pi and a stepper motor.
+I used this web app generator as a backbone to run cog wheels of a mechanical clock, using a Raspberry-Pi and a stepper motor.

 <img src="https://github.com/laudena/flask-black-dashboard/blob/master/images/Clock.jpg" width="300">
 <img src="https://github.com/laudena/flask-black-dashboard/blob/master/images/ClockMechanism.jpg" width="300">